Resident234/php.net/pages/www.php.net_function.ucwords.php.md

 Params:
 1. string: The string being converted
-2. delimiters: a string with all wanted delimiters written one after the other e.g. "-&apos;"
+2. delimiters: a string with all wanted delimiters written one after the other e.g. "-'"
 3. encoding: Is the character encoding.
 If it is omitted, the internal character encoding value will be used.

 Example Usage: